dyne/reflow-docs/docs/system_requirements.md

 | Operating System | Debian 10+ (Buster),  Alpine Linux 3+ (recommended), Ubuntu 20.04+ LTS, Red Hat Enterprise Linux 8+, SUSE Linux Enterprise Server 15+, openSUSE Leap 42.1+, or CentOS 8+ |
 | Database	|  Postgres 12+ with Postgis extension |
 | App Server | Erlang / Elixir
+| Search index | Meili
 | Web proxy	 | Nginx or Caddyserver

 ### Memory
 Memory requirements for running a ReflowOS server are greatly variable, depending on the numbers of users, apps, files and volume of server activity.

-ReflowOS needs a minimum of 128MB RAM, and we recommend a minimum of 512MB.
+ReflowOS runs fine with a minimum of 512MB RAM, but we recommend at least 2GB.

 ### Web browser